magrigry/HuskHome-SaveMoreLastLocation/README.md

 # Notes

 Tested with HuskHome 2.11.
-Since this plugin use internal HuskHome code (see issue [here](https://github.com/WiIIiam278/HuskHomes2/issues/155)) this plugin may break on future version.
+Since this plugin use internal HuskHome code this plugin may break on future version.